Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/React_uses_a_declarative_way_to_manipulate_the_UI.md

-# React code is written in a "declarative way"
+# Reacting to Input with State

-==With just Vanilla JavaScript, we have to write every single step that should be taken to build an app==.
-We want to create an element, we want to set its content, we want to add classes, we want to add an event (click, scroll etc.), then what should happen on that event.
-Every single step needs to be described. _This way of programming and bringing something onto the screen, is called an_ ==**Imperative Approach**==. _We simply describe action after action, step after step, and that can reach its limits_.
+==With just Vanilla JavaScript, you have to write every single step that should be taken to build an app==.
+You want to create an element, you want to set its content, you want to add classes, you want to add an event (click, scroll etc.), then what should happen on that event.
+Every single step needs to be described. _This way of programming and bringing something onto the screen, is called an_ ==**Imperative Approach**==. _You simply describe action after action, step after step, and that can reach its limits_.

-_React uses something which is called a_ ==**Declarative Approach**== _for building components.
-This basically means that with React you will not tell React that a certain HTML element should be created and inserted in a specific place on the user interface, as you would be doing it with Vanilla JavaScript_.
-Instead, with React and that's really important, you will **always define the desired end state**, the target state or possibly also different target states depending on different conditions, and it's then React job to figure out which elements on the actual webpage might need to be added, removed or updated, and ==_you don't write these concrete DOM updating instructions on your own, as you would be doing it with just Vanilla JavaScript_, instead with React and React components you just **define these end _states_ and under which _conditions_ which state should be used**==, and then React will do all of the rest under the hood.
+==With React, you won’t modify the UI from code directly== like you use to do with Vanilla JavaScript.
+For example, you won’t write commands like “disable the button”, “enable the button”, “show the success message”, etc. Instead, you will ==describe the UI you want to see for the different visual states of your component (“initial state”, “typing state”, “success state”), and then trigger the state changes in response to user input==.

+==React uses a **declarative way to manipulate the UI**.
+Instead of manipulating individual pieces of the UI directly, you **describe the different states that your component can be in**, and switch between them in response to the user input==.

+You will learn:

+- How **declarative UI** programming differs from **imperative UI** programming
+- How to enumerate the **different visual states** your component can be in
+- How to **trigger the changes between the different visual states** from code

 ![React_and_components](../../img/React_and_components.jpg)

-==React uses a _**declarative way** to manipulate the UI_.
-Instead of manipulating individual pieces of the UI directly, you _describe the different states that your component can be in_, and switch between them in response to user actions (user events) or computer actions (http events), to manipulate the UI==.

-> You will learn:
->
-> - How **declarative UI** programming differs from **imperative UI** programming
-> - How to enumerate the **different visual states** your component can be in
-> - How to **trigger the changes between the different visual states** from code

 ## How _declarative_ UI compares to _imperative_

-When you design UI interactions, you probably think about ==how the UI _changes in response to user actions_==.
+==When you design UI interactions, you probably think about **how the UI changes in response to user actions**==.
 Consider a form that lets the user submit an answer:

 - When you type something into a form, the “Submit” button **becomes enabled.**
 - When you press “Submit”, both form and the button **become disabled,** and a spinner **appears.**